teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 # Deploying our smart contract

 Now that we've built our smart contract, we want to make sure it works as intended.
-Make sure your IOTA Client CLI is configured to the IOTA Rebased testnet ([see here](https://docs.iota.org/references/cli/client#set-current-environment)) and deploy the smart contract to by calling (inside the `raffle` directory):
+Make sure your IOTA Client CLI is configured to the IOTA Rebased testnet ([see here](https://docs.iota.org/references/cli/client#set-current-environment)) and publish (deploy) the smart contract to by calling (inside the `raffle` directory):

 ```bash
 $ iota client publish